Sir William Erskine, 2nd Baronet: Peninsular War

 During the 1811 campaign in Portugal, Erskine took over the command of the famous Light Division in the absence of Robert Craufurd.
 He soon developed a reputation for rashness.
 Wellington wrote, "It is impossible to trust to his judgment in any critical case."

 While pursuing Marshal Andre Massena's retreating French army, several sharp actions were fought at Pombal, Redinha, Casal Novo and Foz do Arouce between the Light Division and Marshal Michel Ney's rearguard.
 At Casal Novo on 14 March 1811, Erskine advanced his men along the main road in fog without proper scouts.
 When the fog suddenly cleared, his leading elements found themselves facing elements of Jean Marchand's division deployed in line with artillery support.
 This carelessness cost the Light Division 155 killed and wounded, while Marchand lost only 55 men.

 At the Battle of Sabugal, the fog and Erskine's bungling saved General Jean Reynier's isolated French corps from destruction.
 Wellington assigned Erskine with the Light Division and some cavalry to cut in behind Reynier's open left flank while four divisions attacked in front.
-The hapless Erskine, who was very nearsighted, issued a set of foolish orders then promptly got lost in the fog with the cavalry.
-The leaderless Light Division covered itself with glory in the subsequent action, but the French escaped from Wellington's trap.
+The hapless Erskine, who was very nearsighted, issued a set of foolish orders then promptly got lost in the fog with the cavalry, allowing the French to escape from Wellington's trap.

-During the Battle of Fuentes de Onoro, Erskine's 5th and Alexander Campbell's 6th Divisions covered the Siege of Almeida.
+During the Battle of Fuentes de Oñoro, Erskine's 5th and Alexander Campbell's 6th Divisions covered the Siege of Almeida.
 After the French relief army was turned back, the French garrison slipped out of the fortress in the night and marched straight through the blockading force to freedom.
 On this occasion, an exasperated Wellington said, "I have never been so distressed by any military event as by the escape of even a man of them."
 This time Erskine was only one of several officers who blundered.
 Aware that he could not dismiss Erskine because of the man's political influence, Wellington tried to place Erskine in positions where he could do little damage.

 From 19 June 1811, Erskine led four mounted regiments in the newly organized 2nd Cavalry Division in Rowland Hill's corps.
 He soon relinquished command, but reassumed his post on 8 April 1812.
 Soon after, he was declared insane and cashiered.
 He took his own life in Lisbon in 1813 by jumping out of a window, reportedly with the last words, "Now why did I do that?"